+CB32

+Hello,

-CB32 Hello.
-Thank you very much for reaching out.
-For the mail out, properties within 80 metres of any site specific property being reviewed should have received a letter.
-If there is someone who has not received a letter, but believes they should have, they are welcome to contact us through this email address.
-We will determine if they should have received a letter and if a letter was sent.
-Sincerely, DILLON MCKENNA HE/HIM PLANNER I COMMUNITY PLANNING - CENTRE PLAN HRM PLANNING & DEVELOPMENT hello, Are you able to confirm who this letter has been mailed to?
-I have spoken with friends, neighbors and family members in my community, and to date, Thank you,
+Thank you very much for rea ching out.

+For the mail out, properties w reviewed should have receive vithin 80 metres of any site specific property being ed a letter.

+not received a letter, but believes they should have, the rough this email address.
+We will determine if they and if a letter was sent.

+Sincerely,

+DILLON MCKENNA

+HE/HIM

+PLANNER I COMMUNITY PLANNING - CENTRE PLAN

+HRM PLANNING & DEVELC PMENT

+hello,

+friends, neighbors and family this letter has been mailed to?
+I have spoken with members in my community, and to date,

+Thank you,

+CB33 Attachment: YES

+Hi

-Thank you very much for following up and explaining further.
-I appreciate the clarification on where the Downtown Halifax Land Use By-Law (LUB) is showing.
+owing up and explaining further.
+I appreciate the wntown Halifax Land Use By-Law (LUB) is showing.

-- The Downtown Halifax LUB should not be listed on the mapping and this is an error.
-I have reached out internally to have the maps corrected to show the Suburban Housing Accelerator (SHA) LUB. - 2.
-Heights may be different between properties zoned HA under the SHA LUB.
+x LUB should not be listed on the mapping and this is an out internally to have the maps corrected to show the scelerator (SHA) LUB.

-Map 2: Maximum Building Height Precincts can be found at the link below for further information on permitted heights for specific properties.
+ent between properties zoned HA under the SHA LUB. ding Height Precincts can be found at the link below for

+further information on permitted heights for specific properties.
 If additional properties are approved for rezoning, updates will be completed to reflect said properties.